 Here at the Strategist UK, we like to think of ourselves as crazy (in the good way) about the stuff we buy, but as much as we’d like to, we can’t try everything.
 Which is why we have People’s Choice, in which we find the best-reviewed products and single out the most convincing ones.
 (You can learn more about our rating system and how we pick each item here.)

-And whilst we’ve covered kitchen products before — from blenders to slow cookers — here, we’ve rounded up the best electric toothbrushes for everyone, as praised by the most enthusiastic reviewers on Amazon.
+And whilst we’ve covered kitchen products before — from blenders to slow cookers — here, we’ve rounded up the best ice cream–makers for everyone, as praised by the most enthusiastic reviewers on Amazon.

-Though this is the most expensive ice-cream maker on our list, 32 reviewers were confident that the Cuisinart Gelato and Ice Cream maker is worth the money.
-With a 1.5L bowl and two different mixing paddles — one for ice cream and one for gelato — 54 reviewers said it was easy to use, with one calling it “idiot proof.”
-A bonus for this ice-cream maker, is that unlike many other options on Amazon, there’s no need to keep the bowl in the freezer (often overnight) before using it to make your ice cream.
+Though this is the most expensive ice cream–maker on our list, 18 reviewers were confident that the Cuisinart Gelato and Ice Cream–maker is worth the money.
+With a 1.5-litre bowl and two different mixing paddles — one for ice cream and one for gelato — 88 reviewers said it was easy to use, with one calling it “idiotproof.”
+A bonus for this ice cream–maker is that, unlike cheaper options, there’s no need to keep the bowl in the freezer before using it to make your ice cream.
 It doesn’t take too long to make a batch, either: One customer said they were able to make banana ice cream in 30 minutes.
-Some ice-cream makers can be especially noisy, but plenty of customers agreed that this machine isn’t too disruptive, with one reviewer saying that it makes less noise than her microwave.
+Some ice cream–makers can be especially noisy, but plenty of customers agreed that this machine isn’t too disruptive, with one reviewer saying it makes less noise than her microwave.

-This snow-cone and slushie maker produces snow cones in minutes — 65 reviewers said that their kids, their kids’ friends, and their nieces/nephews were thrilled with the machine.
+This snow cone– and slushy-maker produces snow cones in minutes — 65 reviewers said that their kids, their kids’ friends, and their nieces/nephews were thrilled with the machine.
 It also has a handy safety feature to prevent younger children from hurting themselves as they use it.
 It’s not just kids who love the machine, though.
-The ages of satisfied customers vary from as young as three, to 40, with one 22-year-old claiming that they’ve been making snow cones for their friends and family ever since their purchase.
+The ages of satisfied customers vary from as young as 3 to 40, with one 22-year-old claiming they’ve been making snow cones for their friends and family ever since their purchase.
 Another enthusiastic reviewer was a pregnant woman who was always craving ice cubes; after her dentist advised her against chewing on too many, she bought this.

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.